datafruits/rfcs/README.md

 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
+* Update the pull request to add the number of the PR to the filename and add a link to the PR in the header of the RFC.
-* Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in datafruits.
+* Eventually, the core team will decide whether the RFC is a candidate for inclusion in datafruits.
 * RFCs that are candidates for inclusion  will enter a "final comment period" lasting 7 days.
 The beginning of this period will be signaled with a